 Using trees to create screens or barriers is a beautiful and environmentally friendly way to create privacy in your backyard or home.
 Planting privacy trees can shield your property from wind, noise, or prying eyes as well as hide unsightly features in your yard.

-To start, you will want to determine what type of screen you are looking to create and what type of tree is most suitable.
-For dense, year long privacy, fast growing trees like Arborvitae are hard to beat.
-They grow naturally in an upright conical form and require very little pruning.
-Their heights vary dramatically; for instance, American Pillar can grow up to 30 feet tall while Thuja Green Giant can grow up to 60 feet tall.
+It is important to not that heights and widths of privacy trees and shrubs vary dramatically; for instance, American Pillar can grow up to 30 feet tall while Thuja Green Giant can grow up to 60 feet tall.
 If you are opting for the latter, steer clear of any power lines!

 Most trees thrive in partial to full sunlight.
 Some can do with partial sun or full shade, but may struggle to grow.
 Inspect your landscape carefully and take note of existing structures or shade trees and how they influence your planting site.

 All freshly planted trees will need to be watered carefully for the first growing season while its roots are being established.
 A good rule of thumb is to water your trees twice a week for the first 60 days.

 Well-draining soil is ideal for newly planted trees.
 Preventing root rot or stem death is an important consideration when preparing the soil.
 More often than not, a combination of existing soil and top soil is ideal.